 He should charge you up to 20 GEL.

 There is no public transportation to Mazeri.
 The closest road served by marshrutkas lies 7 kilometers away, at the mouth of Becho valley.

-You can reach this road on footg, or, preferably, hire someone in the village to drive you there.
+You can reach this road on foot, or, preferably, hire someone in the village to drive you there.

-There are also are two nice daywalks connecting Mazeri with neighbouring villages - Mestia and Etseri.
+There are also are two nice day walks connecting Mazeri with neighboring villages - Mestia and Etseri.